Natural History Museum

 Space

 Learn about possible life on Mars by spending time in the Space exhibitions located within the museum.
-This area also has information on meteorites, and visitors can examine moon rocks and specimens that are older than our own solar system.
+This area also has information on meteorites, and visitors can examine moon rocks and specimens that are older than our solar system.
 Stargazers will love learning more about fireballs and other scientific phenomena that are visible in the skies above Great Britain.
 There are learning modules focused on interplanetary volcanoes, asteroids, and the images returned to Earth from the many rovers currently being used in space exploration.

 Wildlife

 Learn more about the many specimens of flora and fauna that exist in the United Kingdom, especially on the British Isles.
 The outdoor gardens housed at the Museum provide a wonderful opportunity to learn more about the natural world that surrounds us.
-From invasive species to new discoveries of plant and insect species, the museum is the perfect place to find out more about the species with which we share our planet.
-Children and adults alike can learn more about ways to help preserve nature in their own local areas.
+From invasive species to discoveries of plant and insect species, the museum is the perfect place to find out more about the species with which we share our planet.
+Children and adults alike can learn more about ways to help preserve nature in their local areas.

 Special Collections and Exhibitions